-Complete statistics for your blog.
+Complete statistics for your WordPress site.

 Disable / Enable the plugin.
 You may also want to remove and re-install it.

 Make sure you've downloaded the GeoIP database and the GeoIP code is enabled.